nischay3x/wan-manage/.gitlab/merge_request_templates/Default.md

 - Old customer configuration that isn't compatible after the commit
 - Issue with other component - such as between flexiManage and flexiEdge
 - Etc

+## Test required

+List the **minimal** testing needed to make sure the fix is working.
+Take into considertaion the knowledge about the code changed and interactions with other functions.